Blog #60~ Wandering and Autism: 7 Prevention Strategies

 Make a simple handout with your name, address, phone number, information about your child (autism, non-verbal etc….) and include a photograph of your child.
 Ask them to call you immediately if they see your child outside of your home.

 6. Alert First Responders

 Provide the local police and fire stations with key information before an incident occurs.
+Ask your local police department if they have a data base and registration program for individuals with special needs.
 See the AWAARE website given above for printable handouts.
 There is also a free Big Red Safety Toolkit with free downloads on wandering and prevention.